nfMalde/SWBF1ClassicServerLauncher/README.md

         // This configures the discord functionality
         "discord": {
             "enabled": false, // Turns discord integration on/off (true/false)
-            "token": "YOUR_DISCORD_BOT_TOKEN",// The bot token you created on your server (see section below for info how to create it)
-            "channelID": "YOUR_CHANNEL_ID", // the id of the channel the bot should post to "announcements": {
+            "webookUrl": "<url for your webhook>" // See below for more info "announcements": {
                 "serverCrash": true, // Tells the bot to post to given channel when server crashs or gets recovered "serverRestart": true, // Tells the bot to post when its auto restarting the server